 The Trump Show

-Coastal elites and the majority of Americans at this point have concluded, to quote Secretary of State Rex Tillerson, that Trump is a "f***ing moron."
-With no significant legislative wins to date, Trump looks very much the lame duck.
+Coastal elites and the majority of Americans at this point have concluded, to quote Secretary of State Rex Tillerson, that President Trump is a "f***ing moron."
+With no significant legislative wins to date, our president looks very much the lame duck.
 Yet, he still commands the loyalty of an army of enablers and enough of his "base" to have some influence.
-With the administration in shambles and Trump's itchy Twitter finger, who can predict how that influence will play out?
+With the administration in shambles and the President's itchy Twitter finger, who can predict how that influence will play out?
 So far, no harm to the stock market, but we are hardly reassured.

 Updating our Market Commentaries!